 As you might imagine, legal basement suites are ones that were built in compliance with all the correct rules with all the right permits.
 If things have changed since the original construction, the suite needs to meet all the current regulations still as determined by the City of Calgary.
 The City might also approve a legal suite if certain rules are relaxed for an existing situation provided extenuating circumstances, but in other cases there may need to be some changes before you can officially legalize an existing secondary suite.
 There are many illegal basement suites in Calgary.
 These were built without the required permits, did not follow the rules, and were built in areas of the city where secondary suites are not permitted.
 Some of basement suites in Calgary also fall into the non-conforming category, making them illegal basement suites.
 This means that they were built legally at the time but don’t conform to current City regulations.
 This doesn’t necessarily mean that the original builders did anything wrong, since requirements change over time, as do zoning and land use rules in various parts of Calgary.
 In some of these cases, the rules might be waived after the suite has undergone an inspection.

-If you do decide to go ahead and develop a basement suite or make sure that an existing one is legal, you can easily check with the City to determine if basement suites are permitted in your neighbourhood.
+If you do decide to go ahead and develop a basement suite or make sure that an existing one is a legal basement, you can easily check with the City to determine if basement suites are permitted in your neighborhood.
 You’ll also get an idea if your main residential property is large enough to add a legal suite.
 This is particularly important in parts of the city where some of the older homes may be smaller.
 If the house isn’t that large you may not be able to obtain permission to add a downstairs suite.
 A thorough investigation will also tell you if your downstairs area is even suitable to renovate so that it will be able to comply with all the required building standards.